tosti007/MMM-TouchNavigation/README.md

 ````

 ## Notes
+* **Important:** unfortunatly positioning this module as fullscreen will result in the menu floating top left.
+I currently do not know how to fix this but will look into it.
+If you know how don't hesitate to either write me or send me a pull request!
 * Profile name is case sensitive.
 * If both the `text` and `symbol` aren't set for a button then the button won't contain anything, but still show the border.
 * The symbols are all form the [Font Awesome](http://fontawesome.io/icons/) website.